I would like to encourage you to enjoy a particular experience of the ministry of the Holy Spirit promised by our Lord Jesus.

 Perhaps something like this has happened to you.
 But most of us in the West have not yet encountered that kind of official arraignment for being a follower of Jesus.

-Yes, It Does Apply to You
+Yes, It Applies to You

 Does that mean this promise of Jesus has no application to us?
 No. It does apply to us.
 Notice, when Jesus says in Luke 12:11 that they may bring us before “synagogues and rulers and authorities,” he is not thinking of only one kind of arraignment.
 Being questioned in the synagogue was not the same as being interrogated by a Roman governor.